AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 ![The Attributes tab is highlighted.
 The profile attributes are displayed.](../images/user-guide/attributes.png)

-You can also view the attributes that are available on Edge by selecting **[!UICONTROL Edge]** on the data location selector.
+To view the attributes that are available on the Edge, select **[!UICONTROL Edge]** on the data location selector.

 ![The data location selector within the attributes tab is highlighted.](../images/user-guide/attributes-select.png)